Schybo

 I want to play the long game.

 Short-term validation is seductive, but it is rarely the best guide.
 I want to make choices that still make sense a year from now, not just choices that offer quick relief or immediate praise.
-Nothing is fully set in stone, and very little in life is completely black and white.
 Everything changes, so I want to stay adaptable without losing my center.
-I want to remain an optimist: someone who sees possibility, expects growth, and keeps moving without needing to deny reality.
+I want to remain an optimist: someone who sees possibility, keeps dreaming, expects growth, and keeps moving without needing to deny reality.
 Patience, reputation, health, and trust compound over time.

 Ambition should expand my life, not shrink it.

 I want to build, improve, and achieve meaningful things.
 But ambition becomes destructive when it makes me machine-like, unavailable to the people I care about, or suspicious of rest.
 I want to keep some form of fun in the process, because a life with no play, lightness, or enjoyment is not a life I actually want to build.
+Leaning in is usually more alive and more fun than holding back.
 The point is not just to accomplish more.
 The point is to become someone I respect while doing it.
+A good attitude is part of that.
+I do not need every day to feel easy in order to meet it with steadiness and a willingness to play.

 Relationships are part of the work of a good life.